163 SOUTH FIRST STREET, FULTON, NY (315) 592-4453

 courtney.harp@oswegocac.org

 Courtney Harp most recently held the position of Victim Advocate through Oswego County Opportunities, Service to Aid Families (SAF) program.
 Courtney aided survivors of domestic and sexual violence through the civil, criminal, and family court process.
 Previously, Courtney worked diligently on behalf of unhoused youth and families within Oswego County as she provided case management to McKinney Vento eligible families in Fulton and Phoenix School District, youth homeless shelter and transitional housing program.
 Courtney holds a position as facilitator of the Batterers Accountability Program through Oswego County which extends judicial monitoring for offenders who have committed acts of domestic violence.
-In her role with the CAC as the Outreach Prevention & Education Advocate, Courtney works within the community to educate agencies and schools on the importance of child sexual abuse and prevention.
+In her role at the CAC, Courtney manages the family advocates and works with our multi-disciplinary teams to help children and families work through the investigation, prosecution, and recovery processes.

 Case Manager